Noninvasive Down Syndrome Screening

 Footnotes1* For purposes of this policy, these various forms of hCG are considered interchangeable: free beta subunit of hCG, total hCG, or hyperglycosylated hCG (also known as invasive trophoblast antigen [ITA]).

-Aetna considers other non-invasive screening schemes for fetal aneuploidy to be experimental and investigational, including the following because their effectiveness has not been established:
+Aetna considers other non-invasive screening schemes for fetal aneuploidy to be experimental, investigational, or unproven, including the following because their effectiveness has not been established:

 Note: All screening schemes that involve NT testing are considered medically appropriate only when performed in a setting of demonstrated ultrasound credentialing and ongoing quality monitoring.